VladX09/clickpecker-pytest/README.rst

 Pytest Clickpecker plugin
 #########################

-This extension allows to organise your test cases and lauch tests wit py.test Python library.
+This extension allows you to organise and launch your tests with py.test Python library.

 Features